cullyn-inverba/cullyn-inverba/README.md

 - [ ] Make the repository more accessible.
     - [ ] Create a more detailed README for the repository in general.
     - [x] Establish a more standardized note taking structure.
-    - [ ] Create detailed introduction to note structure.
+    - [ ] Create introduction to note structure.
-    - [ ] Create a discord for each winter term classes that is more friendly to first time users.
+    - [x] Create a discord server for each winter term classes.
 - [ ] Make it easier for others to contribute.
     - [ ] Create more ways to easily share and discuss class problems.
     - [ ] Create videos tutorials about LateX.